prestonmoline/prestonmoline.github.io/_posts/2023-10-17-The-Killer.md

 date: 2023-10-17 12:00:00
 layout: post
 title: The Killer
 subtitle: Is David Fincher's new thriller thrilling enough to see?
-It depends
 description: The Killer Movie Review
 category: blog
 image: /assets/img/uploads/TheKiller.jpg.webp